pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 Let's give them a shot.

 A few notes on running these inferences.
 For each sampler, the number of tuning steps and draws have been reduced to run the inference in a reasonable amount of time (on the order of minutes).
 This is not a sufficient number of draws to get a good inferences, in some cases, but it works for demonstration purposes.
-In addition, multicore processing was not working for the aesara op function on all machines, so inference is performed on one core.
+In addition, multicore processing was not working for the Pytensor op function on all machines, so inference is performed on one core.

 +++